 Taylor Heinicke will start at QB for Falcons this week; Desmond Ridder will be No. 2

+Ridder was evaluated for a concussion last Sunday and did not return

-Atlanta Falcons coach Arthur Smith likes being vague with the media, so here's what we know based on what he shared Wednesday: Taylor Heinicke will start at quarterback this week, with Desmond Ridder as his backup.
+Atlanta Falcons coach Arthur Smith likes being vague with reporters, so here's what we know based on what he shared Wednesday: Taylor Heinicke will start at quarterback this week, with Desmond Ridder as his backup.

 Smith said he wasn't focused on the long term, via Mike Rothstein of ESPN, and only this week's game against the Minnesota Vikings.
 That's part of him being dodgy in his answers.
 It certainly would appear, if Ridder is healthy enough to be the backup, that he has just been benched.